 Retro 18th Century Iron Replica Dragon Holding Coals and Breathing Smoke

-• PRICE INCLUDES GROUND SHIPPING (Lower 48 US States)
+• GROUND SHIPPING INCLUDED IN YOUR PRICE (Lower 48 US States)

 • Custom Orders may have extended Production/Delivery times

 If you ever wondered how they used to iron clothes "back in the day," this dragon headed replica of an 18th century clothes iron show you how they did it!
 The wooden handle would be held to iron the clothes below, while smoke would come bellowing out of the dragon figure on top.